Keep America Beautiful: History

 In 1971, on Earth Day, a new campaign was launched with the theme "People Start Pollution.
 People Can Stop It."
 In what later became known as the "Crying Indian" PSA, the television ad, narrated by actor William Conrad with Peter Sarstedt's instrumental "Overture" playing in the background, featured Italian-American actor Iron Eyes Cody, who portrayed a Native American man devastated to see the destruction of Earth's natural beauty caused by the thoughtless pollution and litter of a modern society.

 In 1976, Keep America Beautiful introduced its "Clean Community System", which encouraged local communities to prevent litter through education efforts, public service advertising, local research, the mapping of litter "hotspots", and cleanup activities.
 During the height of the campaign, it received over 2,000 letters a month from people wanting to join their local programs.
-The "Clean Community System" evolved into Keep America Beautiful's current network of roughly 600 state and community-based affiliates nationwide.

-In 1999, Keep America Beautiful introduced an annual "Great American Cleanup" campaign.
-The national spring cleanup focuses on local efforts at beautification.
-Volunteers organize to remove litter and debris from roadsides, highways, shorelines and waterways; plant trees, flowers and community gardens; clean and restore nature trails, recreation areas and playgrounds; recycle aluminum cans, plastic bottles, electronics, paper products, scrap tires, and clothing; rebuild public spaces in communities struck by natural disasters; and much more.

-In 2018, the 65th anniversary of Keep America Beautiful, the nonprofit advertised its new PSA, "Let's Talk About America", which has been aired more than 115,000 times and received more than 1 billion media impressions to date.
+In 2023, Keep America Beautiful began its "Do Beautiful Things" podcast series hosted by Jenny Lawson, the organization's president and CEO.
+It covers policies, behaviors, and business solutions that can help create more sustainable communities.
+By featuring expert interviews and discussions it aims to educate and provide practical sustainability tips.